 Places to Drink in Kraków

 Wodka.
 If you want to sample some Polish vodkas, look no further than Wodka, located a 5-minute walk from the main square.
 Inside this snug little bar are hundreds of bottles for sampling.
 We did a vodka flight with seven different variants ranging in flavor from peppery to syrupy.
+It definitely should be on your list of things to do in Kraków.

 Things to Do in Kraków